plinder-org/plinder/README.md

 4  105m__1__1.A__1.C_1.D  train
 ```

 With the `system_id` contained in these split files, you can load the respective train, val & test splits **after unzipping** the `systems` directory.
-E.g. as shown in the Dataframe above, `~/.local/share/plinder/2024-04/v1/systems/1grx__1__1.A__1.B/system.cif` will contain the full mmcif of the system.
+E.g. as shown in the DataFrame above, `~/.local/share/plinder/2024-06/v2/systems/101m__1__1.A__1.C_1.D/system.cif` will contain the full mmcif of the system.
 We also provide cif files of seperated receptors (`*/receptor.cif`) and ligands (`*/ligand_files/*.sdf`) as well as pdb files (`*/receptor.pdb`) but **strongly encourage cif**, pdb is considered a [legacy file format](https://pdb101.rcsb.org/learn/guide-to-understanding-pdb-data/beginner%E2%80%99s-guide-to-pdbx-mmcif).

-Note: The most current split is `gs://plinder/2024-06/v2/splits/split.parquet` while `gs://plinder/2024-04/v1/splits/plinder-pl50.parquet` contains the pl50 split described in the preprint.
-A non-redundant and single-ligand smaller subset of this version was used to train DiffDock in the paper and is available at `gs://plinder/2024-04/v0/splits`.
+**❗NOTE**: The most current and recommended split is `gs://plinder/2024-06/v2/splits/split.parquet` while `gs://plinder/2024-04/v1/splits/plinder-pl50.parquet` contains the pl50 split described in the preprint.
+A non-redundant and single-ligand smaller subset of this version was used to train DiffDock in the paper and its splits are available at `gs://plinder/2024-04/v0/splits`.

 ## 🔢 Plinder versions